 The Board of Advisors is chaired by the Chancellor and is composed of individuals who have achieved a high level of recognition worldwide in the space sector.
 It is the duty and responsibility of the Board of Advisors to advise and consult with the Board of Trustees, officers and administration, and faculty on such matters as they may seek such guidance and counsel.

-Prof. Dr. Pascale Ehrenfreund, Chair of the Executive Board at DLR, Chairman
+Prof. Dr. Pascale Ehrenfreund, Chancellor and Chair of the Board of Advisors

 Mr. George W. S. Abbey, Rice University